Dizzy Dean: Ace of the Gashouse Gang

 Dean made his major league debut on September 28, 1930, the final day of the 1930 regular season.
-He earned a complete game win against the Pittsburgh Pirates, allowing only three hits and one run.
+The 20 year-old earned a complete game win against the Pittsburgh Pirates, allowing only three hits and one run.
 He did not pitch in the major leagues the following year.
 Dean pitched his first full season in 1932 and turned in a stellar rookie campaign, leading the major leagues with 191 strikeouts and four shutouts.
 He improved again the following year, when he pitched a 3.04 ERA and again led the league with 199 strikeouts.
 Perhaps his finest game of the 1933 season came on July 30, when he set a modern-era record by striking out 17 batters in the first game of a doubleheader against the Chicago Cubs.

 Dean was best known for winning 30 games in 1934 while leading the "Gashouse Gang" Cardinals to the National League pennant and the World Series win over the Detroit Tigers.
 He had a 30–7 record with a 2.66 ERA during the regular season.
 His brother, Paul, was also on the team, with a record of 19–11, and was nicknamed "Daffy", although this was usually only done for press consumption.
 Though "Diz" sometimes called his brother "Daf", he typically referred to himself and his brother as "Me an' Paul."
 Continuing the theme, the team included Dazzy Vance and Joe "Ducky" Medwick.

 St. Louis was the southernmost and westernmost city in the major leagues at the time, and the Gashouse Gang became a de facto "America's Team."
 Team members, particularly Southerners such as the Dean brothers and Pepper Martin, became folk heroes in the Depression-ravaged United States.
 Americans saw in these players a spirit of hard work and perseverance, as opposed to the haughty, highly paid New York Giants, whom the Cardinals chased for the National League pennant.